3 Days in Paris, France — Posh First Timer’s Guide

 Breakfast - Cédric Grolet Opéra

-Booking a table reservation in the tea room is the best approach to enjoying one of these treats, since you won’t have to just grab your order and go, instead you can savor the croissant slowly with a hearty latte on the side versus eating it out of a bag on the sidewalk.
-However, these reservations are in pretty high demand, so last minute planning may result in your designated bakery day being all booked up, especially since this famous haunt is closed on Mondays and Tuesdays.
+• Booking a table reservation in the tea room is the best way to enjoy these treats, since you won’t have to grab your order and go.
+Instead, savor this croissant slowly with a hearty latte on the side rather than eating it out of a bag on the sidewalk.
+These reservations are in high demand, so last minute planning may result in your designated bakery day being booked, especially since this famous haunt closes on Mondays and Tuesdays.

 Musée d'Orsay